 Why am I so sad?
 Why am I so troubled? (verse 5)

 David repeats a version of verse 5 again and again.
 He soul longs for God.
 He states he knows he mourns (Psalm 42:9) where he feels:

 He has sent waves of sorrow over my soul; chaos roars at me like a flood (Psalm 42:7)

-It is almost too much for him to bear.
+It all seems too much for him to bear.
 There is also the example of Elijah the prophet.
-God through Elijah had a monumental victory over the 450 pagan priests of Baal at Mt.
-Carmel (1Kings 19).
+God through Elijah had a monumental victory over the 450 pagan priests of Baal at Mount Carmel (1Kings 19).
 All the false prophets were killed and Israel's heart turned back to worshipping the true God.
 Jezebel, the wife of King Ahab, heard what happened and sent word to Elijah that she would make sure he would be dead within a day.
 When he heard the threat, even after the awesome miracle of Carmel, Elijah decided to run for his life!
-Traveling to Mt.
-Horeb he laments to God:
+Traveling to Mount Horeb he laments to God:

 "But he himself (Elijah) went a day’s journey into the wilderness, and came and sat down under a broom tree.
 And he prayed that he might DIE, and said, 'It is enough!
 Now, Lord, take my life, for I am no better than my fathers!' " (1Kings 19:4)

 Elijah also laments that he is the only prophet of God left alive.
 God's "cure" was to get him busy again doing His will.
 He was also told that he was NOT the only righteous man left in Israel!
 There is also the well-known case of Judas Iscariot.
 After betraying Jesus to those who hated him he had a dramatic change of heart.
 His depressed state and remorse was so severe that it drove him to commit the ultimate expression of self-hate - suicide.

 5 Then he threw down the pieces of silver in the temple and departed, and went and hanged himself.
 (Matthew 27)